HarisAhmad16/ClipCodeAI/README.md

-# ClipCodeAI
+# ClipCodeAI - Made with Cursor and OpenAI API

 ClipCodeAI is a web application that allows users to interact with an AI-powered programming assistant.
 The application is built using FastAPI for the backend and React with Tailwind CSS for the frontend.
+I relied on AI to help make this for me to get familiar with what it can do :)

 ![Home](frontend/src/assets/images/Home.png)
 ![About](frontend/src/assets/images/About.png)